by-cx/lobby/README.md

 ```

 If you run lobbyd in production, consider to create its own system user and group and add both into this
 service file.
-It doesn't need to access almost anything in your system.
+It doesn't need to access everything in your system.

 To test if local instance is running call this: